m21ark/pfl_t2/README.md

 #### Current phase

 The current phase represents the current phase of the game.
-This is a useful predicate to have as it allows the ai to know what phase it is in and act accordingly.
+This is a useful predicate to have as it allows the AI to know what phase it currently is in and act accordingly.
 The phase can be either drop, capture or peek.

 ```prolog
 % phase(+Phase)/1